 Some children with development needs have additional care needs and childcare providers can request funding to help.
 This is called The Early Years Inclusion Fund.

-If your provider needs support following the process, they can email the Early Intervention team at email@example.com.
-The Early Years Inclusion Fund panels are held throughout the year and are responsible for allocating the funding.
+If your child attends a private, voluntary or independent early years setting your provider can get support to apply for funding from the Specialist Teaching and Psychology service.
+You can email the Early Years SEND Team at email@example.com.
+The Early Years Inclusion Fund panels are held once a term and are responsible for allocating the funding.

 Fun things to do

 You can find information on fun things to do for your child in Derby.

 Contact Families has created a Holidays play and leisure guide which provides information about what play, leisure, and short breaks options are available and where to find more information.
 It also has information about arranging holidays for disabled children and details of organisations which provide grants for these types of activities.

 The Families Information Service Facebook page has lots of resources including videos of stories, songs and activities.

 Derby Libraries has partnered up with Derby Theatre to produce Rhymetime, a series of fun videos and rhymes to help children learn to read.